mgjones1984/arcgzip/README.md

 Specifically, this library enables you to ...

-* extract all of the meta information defined in [RFC 1952](http://www.gzip.org/zlib/rfc-gzip.html):
+* extract all of the meta information defined in [RFC-1952](http://www.gzip.org/zlib/rfc-gzip.html).

-  1. Original file name
-  2. File comments
-  3. Last-modified time of the original file
-  4. Operating system on which the compression occured
-  5. All kinds of the checksum values (CRC16, CRC32 and ISIZE)
-  6. Extra field value, flags and etc.

 * create an archive with fine-tuned hearder data.

 Installation